 If you’re not interested in giving up smoking, your best bet is to apply with companies that are known to be lenient with tobacco users.

-For the cheapest rate, have a needs-only approach to life insurance.
-In other words, stick with the basic coverage and don’t dress up your policy with riders unless you really need them.
+For the cheapest rate, stick with basic coverage and don’t dress up your policy with riders unless you really need them.

 Riders are optional extras that can be added to your policy for a fee.
 For example, you can opt into accelerated death benefits, spousal coverage or long-term care riders.
 While riders add more layers of protection, they also increase premiums — sometimes drastically.

 When you buy life insurance, you have the option to pay your premiums monthly, quarterly, semiannually or annually.
 If you can pay up front, many insurers will reward that with a discount of up to 10%.

 Life insurance is priced at a cost per thousand.
 The rates per thousand decrease once you reach the $100,000 mark.
 Think of it as buying in bulk.
 For example, purchasing one $200,000 policy is cheaper than buying two $100,000 policies.

 If you’re tossing up between two similar coverage amounts, you may be able to save money by buying more coverage.

 Good drivers are usually eligible for the best rates.
 Depending on the provider, to be classified as a safe driver, your driving record must be free of DUIs, accidents and major traffic violations in the past three to five years.